 A variety of other co-occurring conditions may occur, including bedwetting, sensory processing disorder, OCD, depression, dissociative disorders, and autism spectrum disorder.
 Most children with selective mutism have social phobia (90% according to one source).

 Some children may outgrow the disorder on their own, although social phobia may persist.
 The disorder can be self-reinforcing, i.e. the longer you go without speaking in certain contexts, the more difficult it becomes.

 Treatments include psychodynamic therapy (in the form of play therapy), family therapy, behavioural therapy, cognitive behavioural therapy (in teens or adults) or medication, which typically involves antidepressants.
 There are also various speech-language pathology interventions that can be used.

 Behavioural treatments can include:

 - stimulus fading: have the child start talking one-on-one with a trusted individual, and then gradually bring others into the room

 - shaping: facilitate communication. by starting with strategies like gestures or whispering

 - self-modelling: record the child communicating effectively in a comfortable setting, and then have them watch the recording to boost self-confidence

-Most of what I came across was focused on children, since that’s when it develops, but it does occur in adults, especially if they didn’t receive any treatment as children.
-In the DSM-IV, SM fell under the hodgepodge category of disorders that begin in childhood, but in the DSM-5, it was shifted over to the anxiety disorders category.
+Most of what I came across was focused on children since that’s when it develops, but it does occur in adults, especially if they didn’t receive any treatment as children.
+In the DSM-IV, selective mutism fell under the hodgepodge category of disorders that begin in childhood, but in the DSM-5, it was shifted over to the anxiety disorders category.
 To me, at least, it makes a great deal of sense that this would be a way for social anxiety to manifest itself.